 Covered dishes everywhere wait to be unveiled.
 At America’s table, there is enough for all to be served.
 Behind Uncle Sam is a large painting titled “Welcome” which depicts Castle Garden, the processing center for all immigrants in New York City at the time.

 This image represents Nast’s true political, utopian philosophy —his belief in a united America and the potential for the nation’s promise.

 In 1877, eight years after Nast’s work, George Frederick Keller produced an identically titled cartoon, undoubtedly a direct spoof of Nast’s holiday illustration.
 This tattered example (the only apparent extant copy) is seen below:

 The two artists differed in the power and autonomy their editors extended.
 By 1869, Nast had become a local celebrity had little editorial oversight.
 Unencumbered by owner/general editor Fletcher Harper (much to the chagrin of Harper’s news editor George Curtis who wanted more artistic control) Nast enjoyed free artistic rein.
 It is generally accepted among Nast and Harper’s scholars that Nast’s images reflected his personal beliefs rather than a directive from his editors or publishers.
 Richard West has suggested that The San Francisco Wasp artist G.F.
 Keller only drew what he was assigned.
 The fact is, little is known about the artist’s political feelings and there is no indication that Keller had the editorial impunity that Nast enjoyed.

-Eight years later, in an identically titled cartoon, Keller’s image offers several international cultures present at the holiday table.
+Keller’s image includes several international cultures present at the holiday table.
 Each male guest at the table is feasting upon his national dish, indicating a refusal to assimilate.
 There are no wives and children joining them.